-Also se sure the tongs are sterilized by dipping the ends in boiling water for a few minutes.
 Keep the jars in the hot water until they are ready to be filled.

 This resource is for people canning for the first time or for experienced canners wanting to improve their canning practices.
 The information is based on research conducted by the National Center for Home Food Preservation in cooperation with USDA’s National Institute of Food and Agriculture.

 Properly sterilizing and sealing prevents the growth of undesirable bacteria, yeasts, and molds.

 You know that ‘pop’ sound you hear when opening a jar of pickles?
 That’s the sound of a good vacuum, which forms a tight seal keeping liquid in and air and microorganisms out.

 While the jars are being sterilized, using gloves, slice the Habaneros into rings, removing seeds.

 Pack the sliced Habaneros (and red onions, if using) into a sterilized mason jar.

 I had more red onions than Habaneros while making this batch, so your jar may have far more, or even be all, Habaneros.

 Add in 1 teaspoon of mustard seeds per jar, if you happen to be making more than a single jar.